zenrocklabs/zenrock-docs/docs/docs/testnet-guides/explore-ethereum/policy-swap.md

 1. ***Create New Account***

 Create a new account in your Keplr wallet.
 Open `Keplr` —> `Account icon on the top right` —> `Add Wallet`.
 Save the seed phrase somewhere secure and copy the Zenrock account address starting with “zen1…".
-Alternatively, ask to do it with a compagnion.
+If you switch accounts within the same browser, we recommend to reload the page after the account has changed.
+Alternatively, ask to do it with a compagnion on different devices.

 2. ***Add Member to Workspace***